deuxglaces/mokei/README.md

 # Mokei

-Mokei is a very simple Python web framework built on aiohttp.
+Mokei is a simple asynchronous Python web framework built on aiohttp.

 Aiohttp contains a great async web server, with web framework built in, but can be complex when compared to other web frameworks.